JW1422/Advent-of-Code/README.md

 # Advent-of-Code
 Advent of Code 2020 Solutions - Spoilers!
-Lxook at your own risk ;)
+Look at your own risk ;)